a7d-corp/homelab-clusters-fleet/docs/README.md

 `/workloads/addons/`

 Additional applications which are required to support a cluster.
-Can be installed as a single Kustomization or individually if required.

 `/kubernetes/resources/`